lakejs/lake-docs/reference/fragment.md

 ---
 layout: doc
-title: Fragment class
+title: Fragment
 outline: [2, 3]
 ---

 # {{ $frontmatter.title }}

-The `Fragment` class represents a minimal document object that has no parent.
+The `Fragment` interface represents a minimal document object that has no parent.
 It contains the native [DocumentFragment](https://developer.mozilla.org/en-US/docs/Web/API/DocumentFragment), designed for more efficient manipulation.

 Example: